-In addition, the Guild established an annual scholarship fund that awards two $2,000 scholarships to deserving seniors in the service area of Thompson Health: the Phyllis Ehmann Memorial Scholarship, which has been awarded for the past eight years, and the Terry Tremblay Memorial Scholarship which was given for the first time last year, and the Gerry North Memorial Scholarship, new for 2016.
+In addition, the Guild established an annual scholarship fund that now awards up to four $2,000 scholarships to deserving seniors in the service area of Thompson Health: the Phyllis Ehmann Memorial Scholarship, the Terry Tremblay Memorial Scholarship, the Deborah L. Kimble Memorial Scholarship given for the first time last year, and the Gerry North Memorial Scholarship, new for 2016.

-Both scholarships are given by the Guild to encourage young people to enter one of the many health care fields.
+Scholarships are given by the Guild to encourage young people to enter one of the many health care fields of study.
 Scholarship recipients must be registered in a human health-related field and must successfully complete their first college semester with the intent to study the second semester in a human health-related field.
 The Thompson Health Guild will award up to four scholarships each year, depending on applications received for viable student candidates.

-Scholarship applications are mailed to local High School guidance counselors April 1st.
-Applications must be submitted by the guidance counselor before May 1st.
+Scholarship Applications are mailed to local High School guidance counselors on March 1st.
+Applications must be submitted by the guidance counselor and postmarked no later than April 15.